HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 ### Topics API

-The [Topics AP I](https://developers.google.com/privacy-sandbox/private-advertising/topics/web) enables interest-based advertising, without using third-party cookies.
+The [Topics API](https://developers.google.com/privacy-sandbox/private-advertising/topics/web) enables interest-based advertising, without using third-party cookies.
 The API allows callers (such as ad tech platforms) to access topics of interest that they have observed for a user, but without revealing additional information about the user's activity.

 See the [Privacy chapter](https://almanac.httparchive.org/en/2024/privacy) for some results about the adoption of the Topics API.